mrfost07/SNSU_CodeHub/README.md

 # SNSU CodeHub

-SNSU CodeHub is a collaborative platform designed for developers, students, and coding enthusiasts from Sakon Nakhon Rajabhat University.
+SNSU CodeHub is a collaborative platform designed for developers, students, and coding enthusiasts from Surigao del Norte State University.
 The platform provides learning resources, project collaboration tools, and a community space for coding education.

 ## Features